akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Two-Repo-Problem.md

 ### Reset
 Replace all commits on the `main` branch of the public rep with commits from the `main` branch of the private repo.

+!!! warning "Warning"
-__NOTE: This will destroy all history in the public repo main branch!__
+    This will destroy all history in the public repo main branch!

 This option is only safe to do when releasing the first version of a version on the public repo.
 After setting up the remote for upstream run a command similar to the following: